boiidevelopment/.github/profile/README.md

 # 👋 Welcome

 Welcome to **BOII Development** — your friendly neighborhood dev studio pumping out **high-quality, FiveM scripts** like it’s a full-time job (it kinda is).
-From **hunting and fishing** to full **utility libraries**, we build with performance and extensibility in mind.
-And yes, we actually document things.
-Shocking, right?

 ## 🧠 What's Offered Here?